tum-esm/tenta-client/README.md

 tenta_client.teardown()
 ```

-1. Read the [documentation](https://tenta-python-client.onrender.com) to learn about all the client features

 <br/>

 ## About

-**Why does this client exist?** The Tenta specification of how sensor should publish their data is very concise.
-Still in order to actually use Tenta in a project, one needs to write code that sends out these messages via an Python MQTT library, like Paho.
-This is not that much code, but need to be implemented, documented and tested in every single Project that wants to use Tenta.
-Hence, this client library is fully tested, documented and makes onboarding to Tenta significantly easier.
+**Why does this client exist?** The Tenta specification of how a sensor should publish its data is simple, but to actually use Tenta in a project, one needs to write code that sends out these messages via a Python MQTT library, like Paho.
+This implementation code is relatively simple but needs to be written, documented, and tested in every single project that wants to use Tenta.
+This client library is thoroughly tested and documented.
+Hence, it makes onboarding to Tenta significantly easier.

 **Compatibility:** Client library version `0.X.*` will be compatible with the Tenta specification `0.X.*`.
 Client library versions `Y.*.*` will be compatible with Tenta specification `Y.*.*`.

-**Adhering to semantic versioning:** The same function calls will produce the same MQTT messages within non-breaking releases, i.e. the function call `tenta_client.function(args)` will produce the same MQTT messages in library versions `0.1.0` and `0.1.3` even if the Tenta specification provides a new feature in `0.1.3`.
-New non-breaking features in Tenta will alway be opt-in, i.e. `tenta_client.function(args, enable_new_feature=True)´ will opt-into that new feature.
-This way, the behaviour of sensors does not change with the same code even if they upgrade to non-breaking client library releases (automatically).
+**Adhering to semantic versioning:** The same function calls will produce the same MQTT messages within non-breaking releases, i.e., the function call `tenta_client.function(args)` will produce the same MQTT messages in library versions `0.1.0` and `0.1.3` even if the Tenta specification provides a new feature in `0.1.3`.
+New non-breaking features in Tenta will always be opt-in, i.e., `tenta_client.function(args, enable_new_feature=True)` will opt into that new feature.
+This way, the behavior of sensors does not change with the same code even if they upgrade to non-breaking client library releases (automatically).

 **Open-Source:** Issues and Pull Requests are welcome!
 Every PR undergoes a review process to ensure quality and semantic versioning.

 **Testing:** The library is statically typed and is strictly checked using [Mypy](https://github.com/python/mypy).
-The tests cover publishing all message types, receiving configuration messages and connecting to the MQTT broker with and without TLS encryption with valid and invalid connection details.
-The tests are run for all supported Python versions (3.8, 3.9, 3.10, 3.11).
+The tests cover publishing all message types, receiving configuration messages, and connecting to the MQTT broker with and without TLS encryption with valid and invalid connection details.
+The tests run for all supported Python versions (3.8, 3.9, 3.10, 3.11).

 **Documentation:** The documentation is built using [Nextra](https://nextra.site/) and [Pydoc-Markdown](https://github.com/NiklasRosenstein/pydoc-markdown).